HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/0 Taking the 2022 exam after studying this book.md

 The differences between question pools reflect the evolving nature of amateur radio.
 If you've studied this book thoroughly, you already understand the underlying concepts.
 This supplement simply highlights where the older exam asks questions from a different angle or uses different wording for the same topics.

-Good luck on your exam—you've got this!
+Good luck on your exam — you've got this!